aenygma/davis-cyber-sec-club/wkshp2-os-basics/Readme.md

 ---

-But it's missing somethings.
+But it's missing couple things...
 In an OS, the user brings input and asks the Kernel to do something...
 So, let's change our restaurant a little bit.

-Customers can bring their own ingredients, and request a meal.
+__Now__, customers can bring their own ingredients, and request a meal.
+---